thegrumpys/odop/docs/Help/htt.md

 In particular, it may be desirable to save the current design before selecting a new standard size or catalog item.

+Note that the design library is a database physically located on an Internet server, a.k.a "in the cloud".
+Design information stored in the design library does not appear on the local storage of your computer.

 **Side-by-Side comparison of designs**
 Depending on available screen size,